Skip to main content

 Detox and Treatment for Long and Short-Acting Benzos

 Benzodiazepines affect the brain’s chemical system; therefore those who believe they can quit cold turkey are in grave danger.
 The intensity of the possible withdrawal symptoms can be extreme when a gradual tapering-off process is not part of detox.
-Medically monitored detox is the safest recommendation for withdrawal from benzos.
+Medically-assisted benzo detox is the safest recommendation for withdrawal from benzos.

-Those misusing or abusing benzos develop a tolerance to the drug, which is a major consideration in detox.
+Those misusing or abusing benzos develop a tolerance to the drug, which is a major consideration in detox to move towards sober living homes or an inpatient benzo treatment.

 Symptoms Of Withdrawal from Benzodiazepines